BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 - Security levels
 -

-The implementations of these issues solved
+The practical solutions of these issues (alongside the legality of certain door specifications) in the design is discussed in the section [What type of door do I need?](#doorType)

 ## Do I need a door?